Do parents stay for the program?

 What is your child to adult ratio?
 What is the class size?

-We keep a very small ratio of 3-6 kids to one adult, depending on age group.
-More importantly, our class size maximum is 8 students to ensure each student is listened to and worked with on a one to one basis.
+We keep a very small class size of 4 kids with one adult for Chickadees, 6 kids with one adult for Sparrows, and 7-10 kids with one adult for Summer Camp and After School.
 In other programs with a 1 to 4 ratio, how much attention is your child really getting if there are 40 kids in the room even with 10 adults?
 How many of those 10 adults are actively engaging the children instead of managing other tasks?

 Energy builds exponentially as group size increases.
 We prefer to focus our time and energy on the interaction with the student, and not on managing large groups, cleaning, or tasks like lunch prep.
 This gives us the ability to give each child the calm, insightful interaction with science and nature we strive for.

 We believe that there are many factors besides age that contribute to finding the right program and group for a child.
 The age ranges are a general guide and parents are encouraged to call us and talk over options for their child's needs.
 Chickadees are still working on potty training and taking naps, generally 2-3.5 years old.
 Our Sparrows, usually 3.5-5 years old can go until 1:30 PM without a nap and feel comfortable using porta potties, my trail potty, or going nature potty.
 Meadowlarks can be anywhere from 4-7 and usually attend school before coming to HAW.

 Do you have students with various cognitive or physical needs?